sftpgo/docs/docs/roles.md

 Roles enable delegated administration: you can create restricted administrators who can only manage users that share their assigned role.

+Roles control _which users_ an administrator can see and manage; [Admin Permissions](admin-permissions.md) control _which features_ that administrator can use.
+The two dimensions compose freely.

 ## How roles work

 A **role** is a named label that can be assigned to both users and administrators.
 Assigning a role to an administrator makes them a **role-based administrator** — they can only view and manage users with the same role.